jonivrapi/intro-to-ml/Fundamentals-of-ML/types-of-ml.md

 label: Types of ML
 ---

-# Supervised, Unsupervised, and Reinforcement Learning
+# Types of Machine Learning

 Machine Learning (ML) is a vast field with various techniques and approaches.
 One of the fundamental ways to categorize these approaches is by how an algorithm learns to become more accurate in its predictions.
-There are three primary types of ML: Supervised Learning, Unsupervised Learning, and Reinforcement Learning.
+There are four primary types of ML: Supervised Learning, Semisupervised Learning, Unsupervised Learning, and Reinforcement Learning.
 Each type has its unique approach and application areas.

 ## Supervised Learning